Matt-J-Jones/CV/README.md

 - **Special Projects Ltd** (January 2014 to June 2017)
   - _Design Project Manager_
-    - Leading pre-works procurement, including bid preparation and submission, and managing project budgets.
+    - Leading pre-works procurement, including bid preparation and submission, and project budgets.
-    - Managing a small, multi-disciplinary team of designers, engineers, and contractors.
+    - Fostering collaboration within a small, multi-disciplinary team of designers, engineers, and contractors to deliver projects to client specifications.
     - Attending project briefings, ensuring the project team is fully informed of project requirements and timelines.

 ## Skills